 IF YOU HAVE grandchildren, funding 529 plans is an intriguing option with three big benefits and one significant problem.
-First, as mentioned in the previous section, you can gift as much as $75,000 in 2020 and 2021, and count it as your gift for the next five years.
+First, as mentioned in the previous section, you can gift as much as $75,000 in 2021 and $80,000 in 2022, and count it as your gift for the next five years.
 That can get a big chunk of money, as well as its future investment growth, out of your estate.
 If, however, you die before the five years are up, a pro-rated share of the gift will be added back to your estate.

 Second, if you open the account rather than funding a 529 opened by the parents, you remain in control of the money.
 That means that, if your grandchildren’s parents divorce, there’s no risk the money will get divvied up and spent.